moritzsalla/cci-physcomp/week-1/README.md

 # Simple Simon Says Game

-Brief: Get playful with buttons and LEDS.
+Get playful with buttons and LEDS.
 Make a simple timing game such as Simon Says with at least 3 level and a clear start and en.
 Have 3 buttons for interaction and make it so youpress the first botton to start the game.
 When the game is over, all 3 LEDS should come on and stay in until the start button is pressed again.
 If you have an idea for a better game, give it a go.
 I'm open to you editing these briefs.
 This is graduate school, have fun.

 Simon says example: https://create.arduino.cc/projecthub/Arduino_Scuola/a-simple-simon-says-game-25ba99

 ## Error Code

+Tried to code it without any board, gave up.
+Then tried to create a virtual interface with js but couldn't get past the logic bit.

 ```c++
 Arduino: 1.8.10 (Mac OS X), Board: “Arduino Leonardo”